-- 4. Recommended: HGS Molecular Structure Kits, W. H. Freeman and Co.
-You can use any molecular model kit that you'd like. - 5.
+- 1. Organic Chemistry by Joel Karty, Cal Berkeley Package, 2015, W.W.
+Norton.
+The package includes the study guide - 2.
+Recommended: HGS Molecular Structure Kits, W. H. Freeman and Co.
+You can use any molecular model kit that you'd like. - 3.
 Smartwork Learning System.
 This is part of the textbook package.
+You can also purchase it alone, if you already have a copy of the textbook and study guide.
 Self-enroll into this class following the "First Time User" instructions at http://smartwork.wwnorton.com